the-lambda-way/DrRacket-LCARS/README.md

 # DrRacket-LCARS
 An LCARS theme for DrRacket

-I haven't used DrRacket in a while, so this is just a dump of the files.
+I haven't used DrRacket in a while, so this is just a dump of the info file.
 Next time I start using DrRacket, I'll update this repo if necessary.
 One flaw I noticed in particular, the parentheses highlighting may be too dim for some screens or lighting (see screenshot).

 ## Racket color schemes instructions:
 https://docs.racket-lang.org/drracket/color-scheme.html